aurumz-rgb/aurumz-rgb/README.md

 ![Logo](banner_1.png)

-I am a Medical Student with a keen interest in Development, Open Access, and Animation.
+### I am a Medical Student with a keen interest in Development, Open Access and Animation.

 ![Line](morse.png)